trothtech/uft/doc/file.md

             The size specified need not be exact. (see below)

-    from    is the sign-on name of the sending user
+    from    is the sign-on name of the sending user or the name of an equivalent sending entity

     auth    is an authentication token, best AGENT or a dash